Delemangi/synthra/docs/DOCUMENTATION.md

 ## Live Version

-The live version of the project is available here: <https://synthra.delemangi.com>
+The live version of the project is available here: <https://synthra.delemangi.com>.
+This is the version of the application on the `main` branch of the repository.

+## Code

+The code of this project is available at <https://github.com/Delemangi/synthra>.
+An alternative mirror for the source code is available at <https://gitlab.finki.ukim.mk/ioss/synthra/> (which also requires FCSE CAS login).

 ## Features